2,458 texts in Legends of the Jews (Ginzberg)

 Take Noah, the righteous man who saved humanity from the flood.
 You’d think he’d be on a pretty straight path after that whole ordeal.
 But nope.
 The story takes a turn, and it invo...

 The Torah portion of Noah certainly gives us food for thought on that subject.
-It's a story of survival, new beginnings...and a rather unfortunate curse.
-We all know the tale: the ...
+It's a story of survival, new beginnings..and a rather unfortunate curse.
+The familiar version gives ...

 He’s a figure shrouded in a bit of… well, let's call it unfortunate circumstances.
 Canaan, grandson of Noah, didn't exactly have an easy go of things.
 According to the ancient text...

-We all know the story: Noah gets a little too happy with the grape juice after the flood, and...well, let's just say he wasn't dressed for the occasion.
-His son Ham sees him this w...
+The familiar story is this: Noah gets a little too happy with the grape juice after the flood, and..well, let's just say he wasn't dressed for the occasion.
+His son Ham sees him th...

 Sometimes, the answer lies in the smallest of actions, the purest of intentions.
 Think about Noah.
 After the flood, things weren’t exactly smooth sailing.
 There’s that infamous epi...

-We often hear about Shem, Ham, and Japheth, but what were their lives really like after they stepped off the ark?
+The familiar telling remembers Shem, Ham, and Japheth, but what were their lives really like after they stepped off the ark?
 The blessing Noah bestowed upon them speaks volumes.
-It hints at a...
+It...